OBIDIKE-BON/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd => Displays current working directory
+pwd => Displays current working directory. ls => Display the contents list of your current directory.